Edward Gaylord: Career

 Gaylord began his career for Oklahoma Publishing in 1946.
 He inherited a controlling interest in The Daily Oklahoman upon his father's death in 1974.
 He purchased the Grand Ole Opry in Nashville, Tennessee, when it was in dire financial straits and kept it operating.
 He created The Nashville Network TV Channel, as well as Country Music Television, or CMT, which is similar to MTV, and owned Hee Haw, a long-running country and western variety show.
 He was also an investor in Texas Rangers at the same time as George W. Bush.
 Gaylord served as the chairman of the Gaylord Entertainment Company until February 2003.

 Gaylord was the president of the Southern Newspaper Publishers Association.
 He also served on the board of directors of the American Newspaper Publishers Association.
 As the publisher of The Oklahoman, he consistently took conservative political positions in opposition to government spending, but at the same time the paper was sometimes accused of improperly dealing with conflicts of interests created by Gaylord's personal financial interests.
 One example was the paper's editorial support for the city to use public funds to promote the building of a new Bass Pro Shop in Oklahoma City, while Gaylord Entertainment was then a 19.9% shareholder of Bass Pro stock.
 The Oklahomans reporting on this topic again drew criticism from the Columbia Journalism Review.
-He was also a member of the conservative public policy think tank, Council for National Policy.
+Gaylord also was a member of the conservative public policy think tank, Council for National Policy.